.

 “In essence, LigoLab completely automates everything that a laboratory billing specialist would do repetitively,” said Abdi.
 “The only thing required is some monitoring and minor adjustments now and again.”

-Add to the mix the fact that the laboratory billing system never gets tired, never asks for days off, never requires training, and never leaves for another job.
+Add to the mix the fact that the laboratory billing module never gets tired, never asks for days off, never requires training, and never leaves for another job.

-“The rules and automation within the platform maximize net collections for the laboratory and mitigate compliance risk,” added Avunjian.
+“The rules and automation supported within the LigoLab platform maximize net collections for the laboratory and mitigate compliance risk,” added Avunjian.

-Learn More: The LigoLab Difference: Demonstrating the Power of Lab RCM Automation in the Clinical Laboratory
+Discover More: The LigoLab Difference - Demonstrating the Power of Lab RCM Automation in the Clinical Laboratory

 COVID-19